SheerSt/pokewilds/README.md

  - New trainer types added (Thank you to everyone who contributed backsprites! they look awesome :)) - more info in the wilds-dex doc.
  - Campfires should cause less lag at night (code optimizations added)
  - Improvements made to a certain legendary battle (WIP).
  - 'Kiln' can be built indoors.
-Pokeballs can be upgraded at the Kiln (new Pokeballs include quick ball, timer ball, net ball, dive ball, nest ball, dream ball, heal ball.
+Balls can be upgraded at the Kiln (new Balls include quick ball, timer ball, net ball, dive ball, nest ball, dream ball, heal ball.
 Dusk ball, great ball and ultra ball moved to the Kiln)
- - Many Pokemon overworld sprites updated.
+ - Many monster overworld sprites updated.
- - Various new Pokemon added.
+ - Various new monsters added.
  - Additions to battle mechanics - trap damage fixed, recoil damage added, selfdestruct effect added, and various others.
  - Keybinding for keyboards added (settings.txt in the game directory).
  - Mods support added for some things
-   - Pokemon base stats, learnsets, and egg moves can be modded. normal.pal no longer required for some pokemon.
+   - Monster base stats, learnsets, and egg moves can be modded. normal.pal no longer required for some monsters.
    - New player types can be added in the mods/ folder.
    - All music can be modded by mirroring the folder structure from the git repo in the mods/ folder.
    - All graphics can be modded by mirroring the folder structure from the git repo in the mods/ folder.